Hiwonder-docs/ArmPi-mini/source/docs/8_ai_vision.md

 The closing operation dilates an image and then erodes the dilated image.
 Closing is useful for filling small holes in an image while preserving the shape and size of large holes and objects in the image.

 The second part is color sorting.
 Firstly, robot arm uses the AK.setPitchRangeMoving() fucntion to calculate the servo angle at the target position.
 Next, control the gripper.
 Then pick the target color based on the recognized the recognized color and move them to the corresponding area one by one.
-Regarding the inverse kinematics, please refer to “[3.
-Basic Motion Lesson -> 3.1 What is Inverse Kinematics]()”.
+Regarding the inverse kinematics, please refer to "[**3.
+Basic Motion Lesson -> 3.1 What is Inverse Kinematics**](https://docs.hiwonder.com/projects/ArmPi_mini/en/latest/docs/6_inverse_kinematics.html#what-is-inverse-kinematics)".

 ### 4.5.2 Start and Close the Game